yarisvt/tyk-docs/tyk-docs/content/debugging-series/on-prem-debugging.md

 ### Dashboard Level

-When using the dashboard, you'll run into a common theme where something doesn't work on the dashboard but will work when using the gateway API.
+When using the Dashboard, you'll run into a common theme where something doesn't work on the Dashboard but will work when using the Tyk Gateway API.

-That's one of the first things you should do when debugging something on the dashboard, i.e. does the same call work if you isolate the gateway away from the dashboard?
-If it works with the gateway API only, then it's likely on the dashboard level.
-This might be because the dashboard needs some configuration parameters or environment variables.
+That's one of the first things you should do when debugging something on the Dashboard, i.e. does the same call work if you isolate the gateway away from the Dashboard?
+If it works with the gateway API only, then it's likely on the Dashboard level.
+This might be because the Dashboard needs some configuration parameters or environment variables.

 ### Gateway or API level